-SG: There are some conditions that can enhance induction of employees to new projects.
+SG: There are some conditions that can enhance the induction of employees to new projects.
 We need a clear-cut purpose of the project, product, and employee’s role as well as a proper introduction into the team role and activities.
 All the necessary tools and equipment should be provided from the start to help them deliver their work.
-For every employee (new one or transferred within the company) there should be a contact point in a delivery team with the direct manager and in HR with the People Partner, who will support this new employee during the transition.
+For every employee (a new one or transferred within the company) there should be a contact point in a delivery team with the direct manager and in HR with the People Partner, who will support this new employee during the transition.
 In order to support employee’s engagement during induction, it is important to double-check their thoughts on the process through a specific survey that will help address the first ideas and concerns.
 Closer to the end of the first 3 months on the project, we set up a meeting between the given employee, People Partner, and direct manager to ensure that the induction process is finalized.
 Usually, 3 months is an optimum period that is required to get a deep dive into a project and start contributing to it so I wouldn’t recommend switching projects more often as the employee’s productivity might drop.

 Innovecs: What should a company do to ensure the success of engagement initiatives?

 SG: Engagement related initiatives are long-term in most of the cases and time-wise need to take no less than 4 months before they start showing positive trends.
-One of the most critical conditions to ensure initiative success is the connection between employees and senior management that is done with the help of direct manager and People Partner.
-If the company struggles with engagement, it has to firstly invest time and resources in developing people who are in these jobs.
-Statistics proves that successful manager is the one who leads by example, generates enthusiasm in his teams and inspires them to work harder.
-Dale Carnegie Institute study revealed the following: 49% of employees who were very satisfied with their direct manager have been highly engaged, while 80% of those who were very dissatisfied with their direct manager have been disengaged.
+One of the most critical conditions to ensure initiative success is the connection between employees and senior management that is done with the help of the direct manager and People Partner.
+If the company struggles with engagement, it has to first invest time and resources in developing people who are in these jobs.
+Statistics prove that a successful manager is the one who leads by example, generates enthusiasm in his teams and inspires them to work harder.
+Dale Carnegie Institute study revealed the following: 49% of employees who were very satisfied with their direct manager have been highly engaged, while 80% of those who were very dissatisfied with their direct manager has been disengaged.
 And I think these numbers speak for themselves.